-- 9.4.1 Quotations are required where formal tendering procedures are waived under SO9.3.2.1 or SO9.3.2.2 and where the intended expenditure or income exceeds or is reasonably expected to exceed the limits defined in the Scheme of Delegation. - 9.4.2 Where quotations are required under SO 9.3 they should be obtained from at least three firms/individuals based on specifications or terms of reference prepared by, or on behalf of, the Board of Directors. - 9.4.3 Quotations should be in writing unless the Chief Executive or his Nominated Officer determines that it is impractical to do so in which case quotations may be obtained by telephone.
+- 9.4.1 Quotations are required where formal tendering procedures are waived under SO 9.3.2, the proposed contract falls outside the scope of the Procurement Act or PSR Regulations and the intended expenditure or income exceeds or is reasonably expected to exceed the limits defined in the Scheme of Delegation. - 9.4.2 Where quotations are required under SO 9.4.1 they should be obtained from at least three firms/individuals based on specifications or terms of reference prepared by, or on behalf of, the Board of Directors.

+- 9.4.3 Quotations should be in writing unless the Chief Executive or his Nominated Officer determines that it is impractical to do so in which case quotations may be obtained by telephone.
 Confirmation of telephone quotation should be obtained as soon as possible and the reasons why the telephone quotation was obtained should be set out in a permanent record. - 9.4.4 All quotations must be treated as confidential and should be Retained for inspection. - 9.4.5 The Chief Executive or his Nominated Officer should evaluate the quotations and select the one which gives value for money.
-If this is not the lowest then this fact and the reasons why the lowest quotation was not chosen should be in a permanent record and approved by the Chief Executive and the Director of Finance. - 9.4.6 Non-competitive quotations in writing may be obtained for the following purposes: - 9.4.6.1 the supply of goods/services of a special character for which it is not, in the opinion of the Chief Executive or his Nominated Officer, possible or desirable to obtain competitive quotations. - 9.4.6.2 the goods/services are required urgently.
-The approval of the Director of Resources or his Nominated Officer will be required for this course of action. - 9.4.7 Where tenders or quotations are not required, because expenditure is below the limits set in the Scheme of Delegation, the Trust shall procure goods and services in accordance with procurement procedures approved by the Board of Directors. - 9.4.8 The Chief Executive shall be responsible for ensuring that best value for money can be demonstrated for all services provided under contract or in-house.
+If this is not the lowest then this fact and the reasons why the lowest quotation was not chosen should be in a permanent record and approved by the Chief Executive and the Chief Financial Officer. - 9.4.6 Non-competitive quotations in writing may be obtained for the following purposes: - (a) the supply of goods/services of a special character for which it is not, in the opinion of the Chief Executive or his Nominated Officer, possible or desirable to obtain competitive quotations. - (b) the goods/services are required urgently.
+The approval of the Director of Finance or their Nominated Officer will be required for this course of action. - 9.4.7 Where tenders or quotations are not required, because expenditure is below the limits set in the Scheme of Delegation, the Trust shall procure goods and services in accordance with procurement procedures approved by the Board of Directors. - 9.4.8 The Chief Executive shall be responsible for ensuring that best value for money can be demonstrated for all services provided under contract or in-house.
 The Board of Directors may also determine from time to time that in house services should be market tested by competitive tendering (SO11).